 Dianne Lake: Where is the Ex-Manson Family Member Now?

-Although reportedly born in Hennepin, Minnesota, on February 28, 1953, Dianne Lake primarily grew up in Santa Monica, California, alongside her family before her entire world turned upside down.
-That’s because her father was into the rising counterculture lifestyle, meaning he wanted to completely shun the establishment by “dropping out” of society, taking LSD, joining communes, etc. Her mother, her siblings, and she herself thus got swept into it too, resulting in them living in the back of a bread truck before joining the Hog Farm group when the summer of 1967 rolled around.
+Although reportedly born in Hennepin, Minnesota, on February 28, 1953, Dianne “Snake” Lake primarily grew up in Santa Monica, California, alongside her family before her entire world turned upside down.
+That’s because her father was into the rising counterculture lifestyle, meaning he wanted to completely shun the establishment by “dropping out” of society, taking LSD, joining communes, etc. Her mother, her siblings, and she herself thus got swept into it too, resulting in them living in the back of a bread truck before they joined the Hog Farm group when the summer of 1967 rolled around.

 However, this setup quickly proved problematic for Dianne as the commune didn’t welcome her owing to her drug consumption and sexual activities at the age of 14 — they deemed her jailbait.
 She hence ended up getting her parents to sign emancipation papers, shortly following which she found a place to stay with a young couple and then met “Charlie” at a party a few weeks later.
 So yes, this lost teen was “totally looking for acceptance” the day she met the criminal turned aspiring musician, leaving her utterly susceptible to his charm, per Oxygen’s ‘Manson: The Women.’